 There are three types of value sets supported by the SVCM Transactions:

-Intensional Value Sets are typically algorithmically defined, using a rule to define the code group (e.g., all codes with the word all drugs in the beta blocker category), which allows for dynamic updating.
-These value sets can be supported by the Terminology Repository, but this profile does not provide a means to convey the intensional form.
-Instead, these value sets are described using the metadata and the appropriate resulting expanded value set contents are returned along with the Intensional Value Set definition and expansion metadata.
+Intensional Value Sets are typically algorithmically defined, using a rule to define the code group (e.g., all codes for drugs in the beta blocker category), which allows for dynamic updating, such as when a new drug is added.

 Extensional Value Sets are defined in terms of a list of concepts, where each code is listed individually.
-As with intensional value sets, the definition and expansion metadata for these can be retrieved along with the appropriate expanded value set contents.
+This gives more control to the author and users of the value set, but requires significant maintenance.

 Expanded Value Sets result from the expansion of any Value Set definition (e.g., Intensional or Extensional), but their definition metadata is not important to the Terminology Consumer, only an identified instantiation defined in terms of a list of specific codes from specific vocabularies is shared.
 This profile describes how these can be retrieved using the Retrieve Value Set [ITI-XX] transaction.

 The developers of value sets may choose to work with one or more of these types, but the final consumers of value sets need to work with expanded value sets.
-SVCM provides only a way to distribute value sets that have been expanded.
+While others types of value sets can be supported by the Terminology Repository, SVCM only provides a way to distribute value sets that have been expanded.
+For intensional and extensional value sets, the definition and expansion metadata can be retrieved, along the appropriate expanded value set contents.

 The SVCM Profile also restricts the complexity of the expanded value sets.
 At present, it only supports unstructured value sets that are a list of codes from coded terminologies.
 Other internal structures such as hierarchy are not defined.
 This meets the needs of most, but not all, value sets.